-From early on, Ponce de leon already faced challenges in his career, whether as a soldier, explorer, or governor for Spain and its colonies.
-When Ponce de Leon became the military commander under Nicolas de Ovando, governor of Hispaniola, he was asked to quell a revolt on the island of Hispaniola.
+From early on, Ponce de León already faced challenges in his career, whether as a soldier, explorer, or governor for Spain and its colonies.
+When Ponce de León became the military commander under Nicolas de Ovando, governor of Hispaniola, he was asked to quell a revolt on the island of Hispaniola.
 This was just one of many revolts that he would ultimately have to put down in the region.
 He also engaged some native Indians in firefights in Puerto Rico after they staged a revolt during his absence.
-He was a close friend to Christopher Columbus, but he was somewhat affected personally by the political intrigue that led to his governorship of Puerto Rico.
+He was a close friend to Columbus, but he was somewhat affected personally by the political intrigue that led to his governorship of Puerto Rico.

-1. Death and Legacy
+Death And Legacy

 In 1521, Ponce de León sailed back to Florida to establish a settlement on orders directly from the Spanish crown.
 That expedition made its way towards the southwest coast of Florida.
 Upon landfall, a war party of Indigenous Calusa ambushed León and his men in the vicinity of the Caloosahatchee River.
 Unable to repel the Calusa warriors' fierce offensive, the Spaniards retreated back to their ship.
 Ponce de León was struck by a poisoned arrow in the thigh.
 They sailed out of the area and brought him to Cuba, where he died in July of 1521.
 Ponce de León left a legacy of having significantly proliferated Spanish colonization and culture in the Caribbean, as well as the discovery of new areas of the New World for Spain to assert their colonial rule.